Systems Concepts and Tools

 Soft Systems Methodology

 Peter Checkland's Soft Systems Methodology (SSM) is one of the most important (and possibly most misunderstood) systems approaches.
-Even Checkland himself acknowledges it took him the best part of twenty years to discover its most powerful role - as a learning tool rather than a modelling or planning tool.
+Even Checkland himself acknowledged that it took him the best part of twenty years to discover its most powerful role as a learning tool rather than a modelling or planning tool.
+That learning primarily depends on a core underlying proposition; in order to improve the real world, you have to forget about it for a while.

-I've also posted an alternative workshop form developed by Bob Dick, which provides an insightful and refreshing way of understanding SSM.
+I've also posted an alternative workshop form developed by Bob Dick, that provides an insightful and refreshing way of understanding SSM.
 I've altered it based on my own experience.
 This workshop is a lot of fun and a very useful way for people to learn about Soft Systems Methodology.
 It is best used on a real life issues, which further adds to the pleasure.
-There’s a much more comprehensive account of the methodology in the Systems Concepts in Action book.

 Critical Systems Heuristics

 The idea of holism in systems approaches misleads us into thinking we can look at everything.
-But that is an absurd notion - we can't consider everything, neither in theory (as complexity science tells us) nor in practice (as just about everything else tells us).
+But that is an absurd notion - we can't consider everything, neither in theory nor in practice.
 So we have to draw boundaries.
 Important boundary decisions are based on ethical as well as technical criteria.
-So it behoves us to assess them with a critical eye
+So it behoves us to assess them with a critical eye.

 So, check out the workbook: https://gum.co/valuesinaction